This week, the Process Development Forum interviews Rita Peters, editorial director of BioPharm International, about Interphex 2018.

 Q: How are equipment and materials suppliers meeting the demand for emerging drug therapies?

 A: FDA’s approval in 2017 of cell- and gene-therapies created a great deal of excitement in the industry.
 Some of that excitement continued among industry suppliers this year.
-GE Healthcare introduced prefabricated, modular KUBio manufacturing units for the production of viral vector-based therapeutics including viral-vector based vaccines, oncolytic viruses, and gene and cell therapies.
+Cytiva introduced prefabricated, modular KUBio manufacturing units for the production of viral vector-based therapeutics including viral-vector based vaccines, oncolytic viruses, and gene and cell therapies.

 However, most product introductions focused on enhancements to existing product lines or technologies to improve current biopharmaceutical manufacturing processes.
 A recurring theme was the need for new technologies to accelerate bioprocessing operations and to smooth scale-up from development to GMP processing.